 The Do’s & Don’ts of Consolidating Student Loans

+Consolidating your student loans can be a helpful way to manage your finances, but there are specific guidelines to follow for the best results.
 If you choose to go the consolidation route, here are a few things you should make sure you do!
 Firstly, do your research.
 Weigh the pros and cons of consolidation with other options, like refinancing or student loan forgiveness if you are eligible for either of those options.
 If you have private student loans and want to consolidate them, check your credit score.
 A higher credit score means better interest rates for consolidating private student loans.
+Here are the essential do’s and don’ts to keep in mind: Let’s dig deeper.

 Student loans can be intimidating, but they’re not impossible to pay off.
 There are tons of options out there, it just takes some time to call around or search the internet.
 Calling a nonprofit credit counseling agency can be a good place to start.
 A credit counselor can help you come up with a workable budget for you to stick to while you pay off your student loans.
 All you have to do is call and ask!